tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ```

 #### Waiting for the pipeline to complete
 After you've triggered your pipeline in the DAGs view, you can watch as your pipeline completes processing.
-As each component runs the outline color of the component in the DAG graph will change to show its state.
+As each component runs, the outline color of the component in the DAG graph will change to show its state.
 When a component has finished processing the outline will turn dark green to show that it's done.

 ![dag-step7.png](images/airflow_workshop/dag-step7.png)

 ## Understanding the components
-Now we will look at the components of pipeline in detail and individually look at the outputs produced by each step in the pipeline.
+Now we will look at the components of this pipeline in detail, and individually look at the outputs produced by each step in the pipeline.

-* Go to `~/tfx/tfx/examples/airflow_workshop/taxi/setup/` and open `notebook.ipynb`
+* In JupyterLab go to `~/tfx/tfx/examples/airflow_workshop/taxi/setup/` and open `notebook.ipynb`
 * Follow the notebook for the remaining instructions